How Much It Costs To Stay Aboard the 5 Most Luxurious Cruise Liners

 Another more mainstream option, Carnival gives travelers plenty of bang for their buck.
 Many perks are included with the price of a ticket, such as onboard activities — i.e., a comedy club, an adults-only retreat and a waterpark — and several dining options.

 This particular cruise sets sail on Nov.
 5, 2022, in Baltimore for a 14-day roundtrip adventure through the Southern Caribbean — some of the stops include St. Thomas, St. Maarten and Aruba.
-Rates start at $1,129 per person for an interior room, rising up to $4,019 for a suite.
+Rates start at $1,289 per person for an interior room, rising up to $4,134 for a balcony room.

 More From GOBankingRates